 If you’re visiting NYC for the first time, the New York Pass can provide and easy and stress-free way to sightsee.
 If you’re interested in hitting all the top attractions in New York, then getting the pass is a no-brainer.

-However, for those who are just planning on visiting a few attractions, you may want to consider the New York CityPASS or the New York GO Card instead.
+However, for those who are just planning on visiting a few attractions, you may want to consider the New York CityPASS or the GO New York Explorer Pass instead.
 And if you’re traveling on a super tight budget, don’t worry, there’s plenty of free things to do in the city.

 Remember, this is your trip to NYC.
 You can plan it to suit your travel style and interests.